luish/swift-evolution/proposals/nnnn-safer-half-open-range-operator.md

-The proposed solution is to slice the array returning all elements that are below the half-open operator, even though the number of elements is lesser than the ending of the half-open operator.
+The proposed solution is to slice the array returning all elements that are below the half-open operator, even though the number of elements is lesser than the ending of the range.

 ```swift
 let a = [1,2,3]